 The central diamond was a 136.25 carat blue-white flawless gem, known as the Queen of Holland diamond.
-The necklace also consisted of a 12 carat green diamond and a number of large pink and white diamonds.
+The necklace also consisted of a 12 carat green diamond and a number of large white and pink diamonds.

-The necklace for the film was named the “Jeanne Toussaint,” as a tribute to the bold and independent creative director who was responsible for the identity and style of Cartier throughout the 1930s.
+The Oceans 8 necklace was named the “Jeanne Toussaint,” as a tribute to the bold and independent creative director who was responsible for the identity and style of Cartier throughout the 1930s.